ITI/mrnes/docs/mrnes.md

 ##### 2.1 Format of topo.yaml dictionaries

 Before speaking to use of **mrnes** methods to build input files, we describe first what **mrnes** expects the topology input file (nominally topo.yaml) to contain.
-The descriptions below are of dictionaries defined in TopoCfg, using YAML-like notation. **mnres** accepts json descriptions as well, so the definitions are to the largest extent identifying the key-value associations one finds in both YAML and JSON.
+The descriptions below are of dictionaries defined in TopoCfg, using YAML-like notation. **mnres** accepts JSON descriptions as well, so the definitions are to the largest extent identifying the key-value associations one finds in both YAML and JSON.
 Note also that brackets [ ] denote a list, and what we provide below are labels we define in the Appendix [Identity Sets](#Appendix: Identity Sets).
 The highest level description of the contents of topo.yaml is the `TopoCfg` dictionary below.
 It is simply a name (for reference purposes), then lists of descriptions of networks, routers, endpoints, and switches that make up the overall model.

 **TopoCfg**